 service and the value

-dns to all clients sharing this tag, making it easy to target all of your DNS servers at once:
+dns to all agents sharing this tag, making it easy to target all of your DNS servers at once:

 1# /etc/gremlin/config.yaml2tags:3 service: dns